moataz-armash/tic-tac-toe/README.md

 - If all squares are filled and no player has won, the game ends in a draw.

 Enjoy playing Tic Tac Toe!

-## Contributing

-Contributions are welcome!
-If you find any bugs, have feature requests, or want to contribute to the project, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.